Leveraging Generative Artificial Intelligence for Causal Inference with Unstructured Data: Text as Confounder

 \subsubsection{Estimation and Inference}

-Given the identification formula, we now turn to estimation and statistical inference.
-We extend the estimation procedure of \cite{imai2024causal} to the current setting.
+Given the identification formula presented in Proposition~\ref{prop:identification}, we now turn to estimation and statistical inference.
+We extend the estimation procedure of \citet{imai2024causal} to the current setting.
 Our strategy relies on two key observations.
-First, Assumption~\ref{ignorability_confounder} implies that the deconfounder is not a post-treatment variable.
-Second, the deconfounder must satisfy the conditional independence condition stated in Equation~\eqref{eq:deconfounder}.
+First, Assumption~\ref{ignorability_confounder} implies that the deconfounder should not vary across the treatment conditions.
+Second, the deconfounder must satisfy the conditional independence stated in \eqref{eq:deconfounder}.

 We use a neural network architecture that extends TarNet \citep{shalit_estimating_2017} to non-binary treatment and structured confounding variables to estimate the conditional potential outcome function given the deconfounder and observed control variables, i.e.,